Why is computing education a Royal Society priority?

 - Workshops with teachers to test ideas and explore options for the future.

 A key focus will be obtaining insights around the current curriculum, best practice, types of challenges faced and how these have been overcome.
-Initial findings from this research will be made available in February 2017.
+Initial findings from this research will be made available in late March 2017.

 This work will complement a separate literature review on effective computing pedagogy and effective assessment of computing, as well as a baseline study on participation and attainment in computing education using existing national data.
-This current programme of research is expected to be complete by the end of April 2017.
+This current programme of research is expected to be complete by early summer 2017.

 During the second stage, concrete work programmes will be required to deliver on those objectives.
 Some possibilities include teaching resources, professional development opportunities or delivering projects in classrooms.